Ceningan Island Near Bali

 Mahana Point - Surf Place

-Day three at Twilight Ceningan.
-Our days usually start with planning and today was no different.
-The following day we were reuniting with our friend Andrew for a day trip to Nusa Penida and the last few details were put in place.
+It's day three at Twilight Ceningan.
+Our days usually start with planning, and today was no different.
+The following day, we reunited with our friend Andrew for a day trip to Nusa Penida, and the last few details were put in place.

-A morning swim at the pool was refreshing but the pool area quickly became too hot and we returned to the bungalow for a few hours.
-In the afternoon I took off on a scooter to explore the nearby Mahana Point while Di dug into her book.
+A morning swim at the pool was refreshing, but the area quickly became too hot, and we returned to the bungalow for a few hours.
+In the afternoon, I took off on a scooter to explore the nearby Mahana Point while Di dug into her book.

 Surfing at Mahana Point, Ceningan Island

 At Mahana Point, there is a quaint restaurant/bar in a spectacular location where you can dive into the waves from the end of their balcony.
-It also provides amazing views of the surfers below.
-Several guests made the jump while others filmed with their phones or Go-Pros.
+The balcony also provides amazing views of the surfers below.
+Several guests made the jump, while others filmed with their phones or Go-Pros.

-I mainly concentrated on the surfers below and was pleased to come away with a few keepers.
-You would normally need a much longer lens to capture surfers but due to the location of the restaurant where the waves break along the rocky shores, it became a possibility to use my Fujifilm X-Pro2 and XF 90mm f/2 R LM WR.
+I concentrated on the surfers below and was pleased to come away with a few keepers.
+You would normally need a much longer lens to capture surfers, but due to the restaurant's location, where the waves break along the rocky shores, it became possible to use my Fujifilm X-Pro2 and XF 90mm f/2 R LM WR.

 Blue Lagoon View on Ceningan Island, Indonesia

-I had left without my wallet and hunger hit all of sudden.
-I made a swift return to Twilight Ceningan for a bite but also wanted Di to see the area around Mahana Point.
-Back on the scooter and we had drinks on the deck at Mahana Point and snapped a few more photos of the surfers.
+I had left without my wallet, and hunger hit all of a sudden.
+I swiftly returned to Twilight Ceningan for a bite, but also wanted Di to see the area around Mahana Point.
+Back on the scooter, we had drinks on the deck at Mahana Point and snapped a few more photos of the surfers.

 We explored the area around Blue Lagoon View and Secret Beach.
-Scooters are the way to go if you want to get out and explore.
+If you want to get out and explore, scooters are the way to go.

 Mahana Point, Surf Place, on Ceningan Island near Nusa Lembongan and Bali in Idonesia